MikeMaximus/gbm/GBM/readme.txt

 	- Warnings will now be displayed in the log if the process path cannot be determined.
 - Double right-clicking the tray icon no longer triggers "Restore Window"
 - Deleting a custom variable will now properly remove the environment variable in the current session and update any affected game configurations.
+- Editing a configuration while using a Custom filter on the Game Manager will no longer lose the changes if any tags are modified before saving.
+- Modifying tags on a single configuration while using a Custom filter will no longer unselect the configuration.

 Windows: